Operation and Management of the Edward M. Kennedy Center

 Additional Requirements

-Eligible applicants include nonprofit organizations such as NGOs, civil society organizations, and think tanks, as well as private educational institutions and public international organizations.
+Eligible applicants include nonprofit organizations, NGOs, think tanks, private educational institutions, and public international organizations.
 For-profit entities and individuals are not eligible.
-Applicants must have a valid SAM.gov registration and Unique Entity Identifier.
-Only one application per organization is permitted.
-Certain project types such as political, charitable, religious, construction, and commercial activities are not allowed.
+Applicants must have a Unique Entity Identifier and active SAM.gov registration and may submit only one proposal.

 Geographic Eligibility